slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-life-words-important.md

 6. I'll be right back.

+#### over
+1. talk over you, never let you finish.
+2. get a heart over another patient.
+3. I am totally over her.
+4. I am still not over it.

 #### come over and come here
 1. over could interpret as "please cross distance between where you are now and where I am".